Lynden Pindling

-Sir Lynden Oscar Pindling, NH, KCMG, PC, JP (22 March 1930 – 26 August 2000) was a Bahamian politician who is regarded as the "Father of the Nation" of the Bahamas, having led it to majority rule on 10 January 1967 and to independence on 10 July 1973.
+Sir Lynden Oscar Pindling, KCMG, PC, NH, JP (22 March 1930 – 26 August 2000) was a Bahamian politician who is regarded by some as the "Father of the Nation", having led the Bahamas to majority rule and independence.

 He served as the first black premier of the Colony of the Bahama Islands from 1967 to 1969 and as Prime Minister of the Bahamas from 1969 to 1992.

 He was leader of the Progressive Liberal Party (PLP) from 1956 to 1997 when he resigned from public life under scandal.
 Pindling won an unbroken string of general elections until 1992, when the PLP lost to the Free National Movement (FNM) led by Hubert Alexander Ingraham.
-He conceded defeat with the words: "the people of this great little democracy have spoken in a most dignified and eloquent manner (and) the voice of the people, is the voice of God".
+He conceded defeat with the words: "the people of this great little democracy have spoken in a most dignified and eloquent manner and the voice of the people, is the voice of God".

-Pindling was sworn in as a member of Her Majesty's Most Honourable Privy Council (PC) in 1976, and he was appointed Knight Commander of the Order of St. Michael and St. George (KCMG) in 1982.
-In 2018, he was posthumously awarded the Bahamian Order of National Hero (NH).

 Early life and family

-Pindling was born on 22 March 1930 to Arnold and Viola Pindling in his grandfather's home in Mason's Addition, Nassau, Bahamas.
-Pindling's father was a native of Jamaica who had earlier immigrated to The Bahamas to join the Royal Bahamas Police Force as a constable.
+Pindling was born on 22 March 1930 to Arnold and Viola (née Bain) Pindling in his grandfather's home in Mason's Addition, Nassau.

+Pindling's father was a native of Jamaica who had immigrated to the Bahamas to join the Royal Bahamas Police Force as a constable.
 His father was also a shopkeeper, occasional farmer, raiser of racehorses and a businessman.
-Pindling's mother Viola Pindling whose maiden name was Bain was also not from New Providence but hailed from the family island Acklins which she left as a child.
-Sir Lynden Pindling was an only child.
+Pindling's mother hailed from the island of Acklins, which she left as a child.
+Sir Lynden Pindling was their only child.

-As a young boy Pindling worked for his father's small grocery store which was attached to their sizeable home in East Street, New Providence.
-He became chief delivery boy using the handlebars of his bike to make drop-offs in neighbouring areas.
-Earlier, this post had belonged to his then neighbour Sidney Poitier, later Bahamian actor, award winner, film director, author, and diplomat.
+As a young boy, Pindling worked for his father's small grocery store which was attached to their home in East Street.He became chief delivery boy using the handlebars of his bike to make drop-offs in neighbouring areas.
+Earlier, this post had belonged to his then neighbour Sidney Poitier.

 Education

-Pindling's parents wanted the best possible education available to him that they could afford.
-This led to Pindling transferring schools frequently in his earlier years.
-His primary school education he attained first at Eastern Primary School then located on School Lane, between Shirley and Dowdeswell Street.
-He also spent some time at a Seventh-day Adventist Primary school at his mother behest.
+Pindling's parents wanted the best possible education available to him that they could afford, which led to Pindling transferring schools frequently in his earlier years.

+He first attended Eastern Primary School, then located on School Lane between Shirley and Dowdeswell Street.
+He also spent some time at a Seventh-day Adventist primary school at his mother behest.